-The two most common methods of communication are Verbal (ORAL and WRITTEN) and non verbal communication.
+The two most common methods of communication are verbal (Oral and Written) and non-verbal communication.

-4.3.1 Verbal communication: When information and messages is communicated through words, it is a Verbal communication.
-It may be of two types - Oral or Written Communication.
+4.3.1 Verbal Communication: When information and messages is communicated through words, it is a verbal communication.
+It may be of two types - oral or written communication.

-Oral communication is information spoken by mouth; the use of speech, face to face conversation or through devices like telephone, loudspeaker, dictating machines etc. The other modern forms of oral communication are presentations at meetings, video conferencing and video phones which allows us to both see and speak with the person available at a distant location.
-Podcasts includes audio clips which can be accessed through internet and Voiceover Internet Protocal (VoIP) which allows caller to communicate over the internet without any telephone charges are the latest modes of oral communication.
-Skype is an example of VoIP
+Oral Communication is information spoken by mouth; the use of speech, face to face conversation or through devices like telephone, loudspeaker, dictating machines etc. The other modern forms of oral communication are presentations at meetings, video-conferencing and video phones which allow us to both see and speak with the person available at a distant location.
+Podcasts includes audio clips which can be accessed through internet and Voice over Internet Protocol (VoIP) which allows caller to communicate over the internet without any telephone charges are the latest modes of oral communication.
+Skype is an example of VoIP.